lucascameron600/Open-GL-Physics-Simulator/README.md

 ![gif](https://github.com/user-attachments/assets/f1c2c377-bd6c-4937-b32c-8994856aee0c)
 ## Description

 Using Verlet integration as the base numerical integrator, this project uses c++ to simulate real time physics like gravity and collision between objects.
 This initially started as a way to learn OpenGl but I tied it into a video I remember watching from Pezza's Work where he built something similiar with SFML.
 That video is linked below in the references section.
-Aside from using verlet, as I said before I took this opportunity to learn about the basiscs of OpenGl.
 In its current state it is unoptimized so I plan on trying to implement instanced rendering and broad/narrow scope collision.
 This will significantly improve the number of spheres I can draw to the screen.

 # Project Write up/Intro